theshyhat/hackerfrogs/walkthroughs/hackmyvm/hmv_labs/venus/04_emma.md

+# Target user
-Target user: mia
+mia
+# Method of solve
-Method of solve: we need to read a file which begins with a special character Key command: cat ./-
+we need to read a file which begins with a special character
+# Key command
+cat ./-